pal-stdr/pluto-forked/doc/helper-docs/SETUP-PLUTO.md

 - In order to use the development version from Pluto's git repository, automatic build system tools, including `autoconf`, `automake`, and `libtool` are needed.

-- LLVM/Clang 14.x (14.x recommended, 11.x, 12.x tested to work as well), along with its development/header files, is needed for the pet submodule.
-For this forked copy, `LLVM/Clang 16.0.6` is also tested successfully.
+- LLVM/Clang 14.x (14.x recommended, 11.x, 12.x tested to work as well), along with its development/header files, is needed for the pet submodule. **For this forked copy, `Clang 16.0.6` & `Clang 15.0.0` is also tested successfully.**

 ### Installing Dev dependencies